marxin/texi2rst-generated/sphinx/install/prerequisites.rst

   files are not included in the version-controlled source repository.
   They are included in releases.

-Texinfo version 4.7 (or later)
+Sphinx version |needs_sphinx| (or later)
-  Necessary for running :command:`makeinfo` when modifying :samp:`*.texi` files to test your changes.
+  Necessary to build HTML, PDF or EPUB documentation.
+See more in :ref:`gccint:bulding_documentation`.

-  Necessary for running :command:`make dvi` or :command:`make pdf` to create printable documentation in DVI or PDF format.
-Texinfo version 4.8 or later is required for :command:`make pdf`.
+  Necessary for running :command:`make html` or :command:`make latexpdf` to create printable documentation in HTMLor PDF format.

   Necessary to build GCC documentation during development because the generated output files are not included in the repository.
 They are included in releases.

-Tex (any working version)
-  Necessary for running :command:`texi2dvi` and :command:`texi2pdf`, which are used when running :command:`make dvi` or :command:`make pdf` to create DVI or PDF files, respectively.

-Sphinx version 1.0 (or later)
-  Necessary to regenerate :samp:`jit/docs/_build/texinfo` from the :samp:`.rst` files in the directories below :samp:`jit/docs`.

 git (any version) and SSH (any version)
   Necessary to access the source repository.
 Public releases and weekly